noeticgarden/uielements/README.md

 This package is meant to contain SwiftUI and RealityKit containers for work on 2D and 3D UIs — things like 3D-aware containers, debug visualizers, or RealityKit integrations of those elements.

-Currently, it hosts two SwiftUI containers — the `Concentric` container, which places all views at the center of its bounds, including depth; and the `Envelopment` container — a SwiftUI container that lets you place views on each side of its bounds.
+Currently, it hosts two modules.
+The UIElements module vends SwiftUI containers — the `Concentric` container, which places all views at the center of its bounds, including depth; and the `Envelopment` container — a SwiftUI container that lets you place views on each side of its bounds.
 It works in 3D in visionOS, and in 2D on all other Apple OSes.
+It also provides conveniences for working with vector values.
+The Marks module vends `MarksView` — a way to mark geometric elements in space, as a building block to debug visualization UIs.

+Here's the `Envelopment` container in action:

 ![A screenshot of an envelopment on visionOS.](Sources/UIElements/Documentation.docc/Resources/placements-3d.jpg)